What is business energy?

 Renewable Heat Incentive (RHI)

-The Feed in Tariff incentivises businesses to generate their own electricity to make and save money.
-The Renewable Heat Incentive is essentially the equivalent for gas.
+The Renewable Heat Incentive incentivises businesses to generate their own gas to make and save money.
 Using this scheme, businesses are encouraged to find renewable ways to generate their heat in exchange for financial rewards.

 Options include: biomass boilers, ground to water heat pumps and solar thermal panels.
 The amount you can earn depends on your usage and the technology installed.
 You can find more information and check your eligibility on the Ofgem website.